msayler/ehub-collector/README.md

 * A Microsoft Azure account with administrative privileges
 * An Alert Logic user account with administrative privileges

+The Alert Logic Event Collector is installed in the same Azure subscription as the Event Hub that is collects from.

 ## Security Permissions for the Collector application

 A collector function application uses [Managed Service Identity](https://docs.microsoft.com/en-us/azure/app-service/overview-managed-identity) feature for assigning and managing permissions granted to the application.